Current ACE Teachers & School Leaders Resources

 University Counseling Center Introduction

 The University Counseling Center (UCC) is here to help all Notre Dame students through the personal changes, transitions, and growth that are inherent in the college experience.
-We offer a wide variety of resources to assist students in developing skills to support their mental wellbeing and services to assist students who are encountering difficulties that might require counseling and other professional interventions.
+They offer a wide variety of resources to assist students in developing skills to support their mental well-being and services to assist students who are encountering difficulties that might require counseling and other professional interventions.
 Above all, the UCC provides a safe atmosphere where students are supported, cared for, and free to confidentially share anything that is on their minds.

 What types of support are best for me?

 Below are some definitions of mental health providers to help you decide what the best option might be for you.
-The two most important factors are
+The two most important factors are:

 1. Does this person possess the skills and specialties needed to address my issue?